sakaiproject/sakai/sections/xdocs/README.txt

 		/sections-app/project.properties.
 Include the trailing slash.

 		4. Run "maven -Dstandalone=true cln bld" to clean and build the app.
 		This will also copy the war file into your tomcat webapps directory.
+If you are using -Dmem=false (see below), make sure you include that when running your build:  "maven -Dstandalone=true -Dmem=false cln bld".

 	Other Settings
 		Each time the sections tool is built, it runs a suite of tests to ensure